jcbalcita/big_data_baller/README.md

 # BigDataBaller

+## nb.
+This project is one big prototype at this point.
+Don't expect professional quality code, or tests for that matter.

 ## TODO

 - ~~Grab all box scores from 1995-96 to the present and put onto S3 in json format~~